nubz/gds-task-list-ops/README.md

 ### Schema description

-The PageModel is as required by the validation package.
-There is a hard dependency on the [@nubz/gds-validation](https://www.npmjs.com/package/@nubz/gds-validation) package as this is what is used to tell us whether pages are valid.
-It is included in this package as a peer dependency.
+The PageModel definition is as required in the [@nubz/gds-validation](https://www.npmjs.com/package/@nubz/gds-validation) package as this is what is used to tell us whether pages are valid.
+It is added to this package as a peer dependency.

 ```typescript
 // using TypeScript interfaces as documentation